atom/line-ending-selector/README.md

 ## To Use

 When the package is activated it will show the current line ending of the file in the right side of the status-bar.
-If a new file is created the line ending will start with the system default: `CRLF` for Windows and `LF` for Mac and Linux.
-If a file contains both it will display `Mixed`.
+If a new file is created the line ending will start with the system default: `CRLF` for Windows, `LF` for Mac and Linux, and `CR` for old-style Mac files.
+If a file contains multiple line-ending types it will display `Mixed`.

 ### Changing a File's Line Ending

 You can click the line ending in the status-bar to open a modal with the line ending options.
-Selecting a different line ending will change each line of the
+Selecting a different line ending will change each line of the file in the active editor.

 ![modal](https://cloud.githubusercontent.com/assets/1305617/9273907/2be5c136-4291-11e5-94af-65ece408eb12.png)

 **Line Endings**

+- `LF` is "\n"
 - `CRLF` is "\r\n"

-- `LF` is "\n"
+**Note:** Because the `CR` line ending style is not use in any modern operating system, this package only supports converting *from* `CR` line endings not to it.

-#### Atom Commands
+### Atom Commands

 You can also change a file's line endings by using or <kbd>cmd + shift + P</kbd> searching for these commands: